-Set baseline from range

-Uses a range of data points to calculate a statistically meaningful baseline point at the midpoint of a time-range.
+Set baseline Uses a range of data points to calculate a statistically meaningful baseline point at the midpoint of a time-range. from range

-The value that you provide is the time interval around a specified point in time.
+The value that you provide is the time interval around the specified time of the event.
 It defines the range to be used to determine the baseline point.
-See "Baseline Correction Modes" on page 32 for details of the statistical calculations of the baseline.
+See "Baseline Correction Modes" on page 34 for details of the statistical calculations of the baseline